Commentary on Mark 11 -- How is Jesus driving the money-changers out of the Temple in Jerusalem related to world evangelism?

 This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine.

-The "Court of the Gentiles" was a significant area in the Jewish Temple in Jerusalem during the Second Temple period.
+The "Court of the Gentiles" was a prominent area in the Jewish Temple in Jerusalem during the Second Temple period.
 It was the outermost courtyard of the Temple complex and was accessible to non-Jews or Gentiles.

 Sadly, money changers and sellers of sacrificial birds and animals had taken over this special space, leaving no room for "all nations" mentioned in Isaiah 57 verse that Jesus quoted.